dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 to do.

 The people that work hardest and work smartest will win.
-The people who want it most will continue to work harder and smarter.
+The people who want it most will keep striving to work harder and smarter.
+You can't crush the human spirit.

 <a name="keep-your-eye-on-the-ball"/>